LBHackney-IT/lbh-core/README.md

 ### Sns
 #### Sns Gateway
 The `SnsGateway` implementation of the `ISnsGateway` interface allows the easy publishing of an event message to an Sns topic.
-The `ISnsGateway` interface is made available by using the `ServiceDI.AddTokenFactory()` extension method during your application start-up.
+The `ISnsGateway` interface is made available by using the `AddTokenFactory()` extension method during your application start-up.

 ### Validation